JshStadler/esp32-secure-ble-key/README.md

 ## How It Works

 The ESP32 sits inside the car, powered from the 12V system via a buck converter.
-A GPIO pin is wired directly across the car remote's button — no MOSFET needed since both share the same 3.3V supply.
+A GPIO pin is wired directly across the car remote's button — no MOSFET or relay needed since both share the same 3.3V supply.
 When you want to unlock the car, the Flutter app on your phone connects over BLE, completes an HMAC-SHA256 challenge-response handshake using a pre-shared key (PSK), and sends a command.
 The ESP32 verifies the HMAC and drives the GPIO to simulate a button press on the remote.

 ## Project Structure